Solonarv/OctoTactics/README.md

 A RTS without any units, or formal bases.

 ## Game environment
-The is played on a board divided into octogonal and square cells, which have different stats.
+The game is played on a board divided into octogonal and square cells, which have different stats.

 ## Game mechanics
 Each cell has a certain amount of energy and generates some over time.
 Cells may transfer this energy to others in range.